1 The TEI Infrastructure

 - data.pointer defines the range of attribute values used to provide a single URI, absolute or relative, pointing to some other resource, either within the current document or elsewhere.

-- data.version defines the range of attribute values which may be used to specify a TEI version number.
+- data.version defines the range of attribute values which may be used to specify a TEI or Unicode version number.

 - data.versionNumber defines the range of attribute values used for version numbers.

 - data.replacement defines attribute values which contain a replacement template.

 - data.xpath defines attribute values which contain an XPath expression.

 By far the largest number of TEI attributes take values which are coded values or names of some kind.
 These values may be constrained or defined in a number of different ways, each of which is given a different name, as follows:

 - data.word defines the range of attribute values expressed as a single word or token.

 - data.text defines the range of attribute values used to express some kind of identifying string as a single sequence of unicode characters possibly including whitespace.

 - data.name defines the range of attribute values expressed as an XML Name.

 - data.enumerated defines the range of attribute values expressed as a single XML name taken from a list of documented possibilities.